vinod-amagi/amgdoc/metadata/contents.md

 |  Media Type | Media Types are used for various automations - identify commercial breaks, program contents etc.<br> Examples - *program, movie, promo* |
 |  V-Chip | [V-Chip](https://en.wikipedia.org/wiki/V-chip#:~:text=V%2Dchip%20is%20a%20technology,viewing%20based%20on%20blocking%20systems.)
 Data  |
 |  AFD | [Active Field Descriptor](https://en.wikipedia.org/wiki/Active_Format_Description) |

+ ## Artwork

+Amagi CLOUDPORT does not use Artwork.
+The video thumbnail extracted from the video is used in Amagi CLOUDPORT Media Library.